wilfredinni/pysheetComments/unpublished/poetry_vscode_p1/projects-poetry-vscode-p1.md

 ## Dependency Management

-We can add or remove dependencies directly from *pyproject.toml* and update our Virtual Environment with `poetry install`.
-But instead, we will use the `add` and `remove` commands to avoid manually modifying it.
+One way to add or remove dependencies is to directly edit *pyproject.toml* and run `poetry install` to apply the changes.
+We instead will use the `add` and `remove` commands to avoid manual modifications.

 ### Adding Dependencies